 Full-time undergraduate programmes are presented in Afrikaans.
-Interpreting from Afrikaans to English is available in the law modules of the first, second and third study year in the full-time programme.
+Interpreting services from Afrikaans to English are available in the law modules for the full-time programmes.
 Examinations, assessments and correspondence in all programmes may be conducted in Afrikaans or English, according to the preference of the student.